jupyter-server/gateway_provisioners/docs/source/operators/config-security.md

 ### SPNEGO Authentication to YARN APIs

-When kerberos is enabled in a YARN managed cluster, the administration UIs can be configured to require authentication/authorization via SPENEGO.
+When kerberos is enabled in a YARN managed cluster, the administration UIs can be configured to require authentication/authorization via SPNEGO.
 When running kernels in an environment configured this way, we need to convey an extra configuration to enable the proper authorization when communicating with YARN via the YARN APIs.